Free US Shipping / International Flat Rates / Over $85 USD

 How to Play Cribbage: Rules of Play

-These are Walnut Studiolo's completely opinionated rules of play for cribbage, a game that has been played since the 1600sand holds a special place in our hearts.
+These are Walnut Studiolo's completely opinionated rules of play for cribbage, a game that has been played since the 1600s and holds a special place in our hearts.
 Rules differ between families, and even regionally (we learned about "muggins" from a few Canadian players!).
 Geoff grew up learning to play it with his grandma and dad in Eastern Oregon, and Valerie and Geoff play it most days during lunch.

-• Gather a cribbage board, 2-4 players, and a complete 52-card deck.
+• Gather a cribbage board, 2-6 players, and a complete 52-card deck.

 • King is high, Ace is low.
 Face card value is 10, Ace value is 1.

-• Set up the board with two like-colored pegs per track in the "Start" holes, one track per player (or team of two players).
-During scoring, each player uses the pegs to leap-frog their score down the track, so the peg in front is marking the score, and the peg in back is what the score was the last time the player scored points.
+• During scoring, each player uses the two pegs to "leap-frog" their score down the track, so the peg in front is marking the score, and the peg in back is what the score was the last time the player scored points.

-• Ready to play?
-Deal 6 cards to each player, one at a time.
-Take turns dealing.
-[For 3 players: 5 cards to each and 1 card face-down to the table for the dealer's crib.
-For 4 players: 5 cards each.]
+• For 3 players: 5 cards to each and 1 card face-down to the table for the dealer's crib.

 Phase I: Counting

-o Play begins with the nondealer laying down the first card, and announcing the value of the card ("10").
+• Play in the Counting phase begins with the non-dealer (the person next in line clockwise) laying down the first card, and announcing the value of the card ("10").

-o Play continues alternately in this way until either a player reaches 31, or cannot lay down a card without going over 31.
-If the latter, the player must say "Go" and the other player pegs a point for each "Go".
+• If a player can't lay a card without going over 31, the player must say "Go" and play continues to the next person.
+If no other players can go, then the last player to lay a card pegs one point for a "Go".
 For example, if the score were at 30 and neither player had an Ace, the last player to lay down a card gets 1 point.

-o You get points in the Counting phase for tricks as follows:
+• You get points in the Counting phase for tricks as follows:

 • A total of 15: 2 points